 Friends, what's coming is a place more real than 1241 Crescent Drive.
-What else is true of the Father's House?
+What else is true of the where?

 B. Jesus says He is preparing a place for His disciples there.
 "If it were not so, I would have told you."
 If what were not so?
 If His Father's House didn't have many rooms.